¿What’s Boskeopolis Stories?

 Just ’bout all story & bit titles are all-caps.
 Imagine them being yelled by a belligerent idiot.
 Don’t be too turned off by them: every story also has a shorter “code name” that can be found @ the end o’ the code string that starts with “#BOSK” & is usually just ’bove the title.
 These are much mo’ convenient to remember, & I recommend using these when referencing stories.

-Every story also has a 6-character code in the middle o’ the “#BOSK” string for li’l logical reason, other than as perhaps a compact way to give misc info ’bout each story or a way to reference The Simpson’s silly episode codes2.
+Every story also has a 6-character code in the middle o’ the “#BOSK” string for li’l logical reason, other than as perhaps a compact way to give misc info ’bout each story or a way to reference The Simpson’s silly episode codes.
 This code comprises 4 codes, the 2nd 2 comprising 2 characters each.

 For those curious, here’s what each code means: